Luteinising Hormone: What do Your LH Levels Mean?-image

 Let’s take a closer look at how LH fluctuates during the menstrual cycle.
 As we mentioned earlier, a dramatic surge in LH around the middle of the cycle triggers ovulation.

-But after ovulation, LH production is blocked by progesterone.
+But after ovulation, LH production is dulled by rising levels of progesterone.
 If no pregnancy occurs and progesterone levels fall, LH production will start again anew at the beginning of the next cycle.

 LH levels during pregnancy